 RESUMES RETENTION STRATEGY

-Depending on whether your resumes are solicited or unsolicited, they will need to be retained anywhere from a week to three or even many years.
-This “cheat sheet” courtesy of G.Neil will help you more on this topic.
+Recruiters will need to keep their resumes, whether they are solicited or not, anywhere from weeks to months.
+This guideline from ICPAS will help you more on this topic.
 At Rakuna, we allow companies to retain their data until there is an official request to remove these data from our system, so companies can retain necessary information for as long they need.

 If you do not use a technology solution like Rakuna, you will want to have a “system” to stay organized.
 Having a colored binders collection is a common practice and an useful method as most people can understand the general meaning of color.
 For example, Red label means urgency, while a green label means “safe” or “yes”.
 This color scheme is easy to be understood by anyone, even those who were “pulled from the field” in the last minute to join recruiters at career fairs or recruiting events.
-Ultimately, the key is to have a well-thought-out system that is thoroughly documented, consistently applied, and easily executed by one tasked with going to a career fair.